Finance Jobs Overview

 As you begin considering a finance degree and looking at schools with finance programs, you should strongly consider the career you're most interested in, as you may want to tailor your studies to the career paths you want to pursue.
 The field of finance contains many institutions and career trajectories, so you might first decide what industry you want to work in and then look at specific roles within those industries.
 Some popular industry choices include banking, insurance, and corporate finance, and the career choices available within these industries vary.

 If you have no education or industry experience, it is still possible to obtain an entry level job in finance and work your way up.
 However, you'll likely have a higher chance at obtaining employment with an associate degree, or, even better, a bachelor's degree in finance.
-With more experience, you may choose to obtain a certification or graduate-level degree in order to increase your salary or take advantage of career advancement opportunities.
+With more experience, you may choose to obtain a finance certification or graduate-level degree in order to increase your salary or take advantage of career advancement opportunities.
 Finance professionals with more experience and education can move into more complex finance roles or become managers who oversee operations and employees in entry-level positions.